AAR Corp. – Consensus Indicates Potential -98.2% Downside

-AAR Corp. with ticker code (AIR) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 0.9 and 0.8 with a mean TP of 0.85.
-Given that the stocks previous close was at 46.04 this indicates there is a potential downside of -98.2%.
-The 50 day MA is 40.95 and the 200 moving average now moves to 44.17.
-The company has a market capitalisation of $1,629m.
-Find out more information at: https://www.aarcorp.com
+AAR Corp. with ticker code (AIR) have now 2 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The target price ranges between 0.9 and 0.8 with the average target price sitting at 0.85.
+Now with the previous closing price of 46.46 this would indicate that there is a downside of -98.2%.
+The day 50 moving average is 41.35 and the 200 day MA is 44.29.
+The market cap for the company is $1,648m.
+Company Website: https://www.aarcorp.com

 The potential market cap would be $30m based on the market concensus.